whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

 *** workshop with casey ***
-  - [x] Publishing the same piece more than once / overwriting a piece doesn't work in the editor.
-    - [🟠] Decide on a new media caching strategy in `media`.
-  - [] Add param to `publish` to rename the file.
   - [] Multiple templates for different types of pieces.
     - [-] "Stamp" template.
     - [] "3D" template.